Infected Blood Inquiry

 Published evidence summary

-The UK Government stated in its May 2025 response that NHS England currently provides approximately 40% of the total annual cost for running the National Haemophilia Database.
-Additionally, a task and finish group has been established to report into the overarching recommendation 9 expert group regarding the database.
+- The Government stated in December 2024 that NHS England currently provides approximately 40% of the total annual cost for running the National Haemophilia Database, and that a task and finish group was assessing funding needs (Government Response to the Infected Blood Inquiry, Cabinet Office, December 2024).

 UK Government (Primary)